At UTS we're committed to creating excellent student learning experiences.

 The below image provides a simplified overview of the key changes initiated in the new subject to address the needs of the target audiences

-Are you an academic at UTS?
-See recent examples of how academics across UTS are improving the student learning experience at Futures, UTS's online blog for learning and teaching.
+See recent examples of how academics across UTS are improving the student learning experience on Futures, the UTS blog for learning and teaching.
 You can also subscribe to our weekly learning and teaching digest, with case studies, news, workshops and events aimed at improving the learner experience at UTS.